JS/TS

 Object.entries()

-The Object.entries() method returns an array of a given object's own enumerable string-keyed property [key, value] pairs, in the same order as that provided by a for...in loop.
+The Object.entries() method returns an array of a given object's own enumerable string-keyed property [key, value] pairs, in the same order as that provided by a loop.
 (The only important difference is that a for...in loop enumerates properties in the prototype chain as well).

 The order of the array returned by Object.entries() does not depend on how an object is defined.
 If there is a need for certain ordering, then the array should be sorted first, like Object.entries(obj).sort((a, b) => b[0].localeCompare(a[0]));.